 Paul Reubens, aka 'Pee-wee Herman,' dead at 70

-Actor, writer and comedian Paul Reubens, also known as "Pee-wee Herman," died Sunday, his family has confirmed.
+Actor, writer and comedian Paul Reubens, best known for his role as "Pee-wee Herman," died Sunday, his family has confirmed.
 Reubens died from complications of cancer, according to a statement.

 "Paul bravely and privately fought cancer for years with his trademark tenacity and wit.
 A gifted and prolific talent, he will forever live in the comedy pantheon and in our hearts as a treasured friend and man of remarkable character and generosity of spirit."